AstroNvim/docs/docs/Recipes/cmp.md

 ### Advanced Setup For Filetype and Cmdline

-You can also use the `config` function and the provided `default_config` function for each plugin to extend the configuration and setup of `cmp` like adding `cmp-cmdline`:
+You can also use the `config` function and the provided default configuration function for each plugin to extend the configuration and setup of `cmp` like adding `cmp-cmdline`:

 ```lua
 return {